 – The debtor was insolvent at the time of the transaction, or the transaction contributed to the debtor becoming insolvent; if the transaction concerns a gift, another prerequisite is that the debtor was over-indebted or became over-indebted due to the transaction;

 – The other party to the transaction was, or should have been, aware of the debtor being insolvent/over-indebted or of the effects of the transaction on the financial status of the debtor, as well as of other factors making the transaction inappropriate.

 If the other party to the transaction was a close relative of the debtor, the person in question is deemed to have been aware of the factors listed above, unless they can prove that they acted in good faith.
 If a transaction was concluded more than five years before the opening of the insolvency proceedings, it can only be reversed if a close relative of the debtor was a party to the transaction.

-Debt repayments made more than three months before the date of application for the insolvency proceedings shall be reversed if the repayment was made using unusual means of payment or if it was made prematurely or if the repaid amount is deemed significant considering the funds of the estate.
-Repayments shall not be reversed, however, if they are deemed ordinary, considering the circumstances.
-Payments collected by means of distrain shall also be reversed, provided that the distrain has been carried out more than three months before the deadline.
+Debt repayments made more than three months before the date of application for the insolvency proceedings can be reversed if the repayment was made using unusual means of payment or if it was made prematurely or if the repaid amount is deemed significant considering the funds of the estate.
+Repayments cannot be reversed, however, if they are deemed ordinary, considering the circumstances.
+Payments collected by means of distraint can also be reversed, provided that the distraint was carried out more than three months before the deadline.
 The applied time limit is longer for close relatives of the debtor.
-The payment shall be reversed even if the creditor had acted in good faith.
+The payment can be reversed even if the creditor acted in good faith.